rob-king/CommUnity-frontend/README.md

-# CommUnity (Sangkhom)- ReadMe Document
+# CommUnity (Sangkhom) - ReadMe Document

+**Description:** CommUnity is a application that contains a listing os user submitted product ideas that contribute to the social good of others.

 ## User Stories:
+1. I want to see a listing of products.
-1. I want to see product details.
+2. I want to see product details.
-2. I want to post feedback to products.
+3. I want to post feedback to products.
-3. I want to tag products.
+4. I want to tag products.

 ## MVP Features:
 1. Comments Section (Model)